manabapp/TcpShark/README.md

 This utility displays visually the TCP stream for ease of analysis.

 ### How to use:
-First, please check TCP streams captured in file with "list mode".
+First, please check TCP streams captured in file with "**list mode**".
-You can analyze the stream with "flow mode" by specifying index on list.
+You can analyze the stream with "**flow mode**" by specifying index on list.

 ## OPTIONS
 - `-r <infile>`